nikimanoledaki/CV/README.md

 **Databases:** PostgreSQL</br>
 **Distributed Systems & Networking:** Apache Kafka, Git, Unix systems</br>
 **Deployment:** Travis CI, Heroku, AWS EC2, Docker

+#### Innovation
+During the early days of Boxwise, I had to pitch our prototype at competitions and convince the judges that this was something worth investing in.
+I was a finalist for the **Change-Maker Award** from the King’s College Entrepreneurship Institute.
+My team also received the **European Youth Award** in the category Managing Life.
+These investments helped me start something I believe in.

+#### Self-Learning
+I am an avid and fast learner.
+I follow new books from publications such as O'Reilly and Manning closely and wrote a Medium article about [getting started with Machine Learning](https://medium.com/analytics-vidhya/machine-learning-for-beginners-84c23e090b18).
+In order to do this, I had to set up an AWS EC2 machine learning instance, through which I learned about Keras models and Jupyter notebooks.

+#### Communication

+I enjoy speaking in public.
+For example, I pitched my idea for an automated inventory management tool for NGOs in front of hundreds of people and industry leaders at the **Techfugee Summit** at Station F in Paris in 2017, which is how I formed my team of open-source developers.
+People who felt moved by my speech came up to me after my pitch.

+#### Teamwork

+During Makers, I came up with an idea for a **chatbot that teaches people about personal finance and uses machine learning** in the backend.
+It was based on the idea of empowering people through financial literacy.
+My peers and I formed a team and successfully made it happen.
+I am always there for my peers to listen and motivate them because I strongly stand by the conviction that, in a team, no one should be left behind.

+#### Problem Solving

+During the second group project at Makers, I realised that the group's commit history was uneven.
+I proposed that we use a **git co-authoring tool** so that both people in a pair can receive credit.

+I studied International Relations because I wanted to find solutions to global challenges.
+I realised that technology is a great vector for large-scale problem-solving.
+Similarly, programming is about solving microscale puzzles continuously.

+## Education

+**Makers Academy** (12/2019 to 3/2020)
+- Graduated from the Software Development course at Makers Academy.
+- Developed an industry-level technical and collaborative skillset through Test-Driven Development (TDD), Object-Oriented Design (OOD) SOLID principles, and XP/Agile methodologies.

 **King's College London** (9/2015 to 6/2019) </br>
 _BA (Hons) International Relations_